humaf/BMI-Calculator/README.md

 # BMI Calculator
 This is the application I created for Women Who Code Android Beginners Meetup for calulating the **BMI** of a person given the height and weight.

 By building this app the attendess learnt fundamentals of Android development like

-* Activities
+* Activities.

-* Layouts
+* Layouts.

-* Widgets
+* Widgets.

-* Intents
+* Intents.

-* Extras
+* Extras.

 ## Features
-  * Calculates BMI based on height and weight
+  * Calculates BMI based on height and weight.

-  * Tells the user if there bmi is underweight,normal,overweight or obese
+  * Tells the user if there bmi is underweight,normal,overweight or obese.

 ## Screens